mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

 ### Winning strategy

 For the Russians, starting the game with everything possible already mounted lets most mounted units get into play by Turn 3.
+It's really important for the Russians to maintain their line.
+If too many units are pulled off the defensive line and trucked over to the where the Germans are attempting to penetrate, the risk is losing fire coverage.

 The Germans need to destroy as much transport as possible as early as possible, before the Russians get the infantry into position to